Are all memories lost for someone with dementia? The art of Reminiscing.

 People are often able to recall how they felt about an event or incident, even if they can’t express all the details.
 And memories can be triggered by listening to an old song or smelling a fragrance from many years ago.

-One example of this is our Signature Program, Memory Making Baking for our residents in memory care.
+One example of this is our Signature Program, Cooking Up Memories for our residents in memory care.
 We know that certain activities, such as singing, dancing or baking can help recollect those wonderful feelings of an earlier time.
 Our program is designed to bring back the powerful senses of smell and taste and help them recall the pleasures of the past.

 If your loved one is no longer safe at home or if the needed level of care is exceeding what can be provided, we invite you to contact us to discuss possible care choices.
 We are here to answer your questions.